rakha00/absen-qr-laravel/.kilocode/rules/memory-bank/context.md

 ## Next Steps

 1. Eloquent Models and Relationships implemented.
-2. Seed the database with initial data.
+2. All database migrations have been run and the database has been seeded with initial data.